-Allendale Public Schools will offer full in-person learning with continuity of all services during the 2022/2023 school year for all students in Grades Young 5s-12.
+Allendale Public Schools will continue full in-person learning with continuity of all services beginning in August 2023 for all students in Grades Young 5s-12.
 The district does provide an additional option for students in Grades K-12 to opt-in for virtual learning.